smabot0508/Trading-Internship-Journal/Daily Notes/Day1/Day1.md

 These two were chosen specifically because they are highly liquid, highly volatile growth stocks — meaning they tend to show clear, dramatic price movements, which makes them excellent practice stocks for a beginner learning to read charts.

-> 🖼️ **[Add Image Here]** — A screenshot of the actual TradingView chart for TSLA or NVDA from today's session would be the most valuable addition here, since it directly documents what was observed.
-Suggested file: `images/day1/tsla-nvda-chart-day1.png`

 ---

 ## 4. Basic Understanding of Candlestick Charts